varnish/Varnish-Book/varnish_book.rst

     In this case, request 0 is set as *busy* and all subsequent requests *n* are queued in a waiting list.
     If the fetched object from request 0 is cacheable, all *n* requests in the waiting list call the lookup operation again.
     This retry will hopefully hit the desired object in cache.
-    In this way, only one request is sent to the backend.
+    As a result, only one request is sent to the backend.

     The *waiting* state is designed to improve response performance.
     However, a counterproductive scenario, namely *request serialization*, may occur if the fetched object is uncacheable, and so is recursively the next request in the waiting list.